NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

 This will switch you to your new branch, so you can now get started on it.

+N.B.
+In the GitHub Desktop client, go to Branch > New Branch and create a new branch

 #### Make a commit

 Commits make up the record of the changes made to a project.
 If necessary, you can therefore roll back to any previous commit at any point.